codingedgar/macos-multi-select/documentation/features.md

 <a name="select-next-adjacent-key"></a>
 # Select Next Adjacent Key
 ## Properties
-### In the initial state the user starts from the top
+### In the initial state the user starts from the bottom
 |  |  |
 | --- | ---|
 | Implemented | ✅ |